CONNECTICUT UNIFORM ELECTRONIC TRANSACTIONS ACT

 (1) A law governing the creation and execution of wills, codicils, or testamentary trusts;

-(c) This act applies to an electronic record or electronic signature otherwise excluded from the application of this act under subsection (b) to the extent it is governed by a law other than those specified in subsection (b).
+(d) This act applies to an electronic record or electronic signature otherwise excluded from the application of this act under subsections (b) or (c) to the extent it is governed by a law other than those specified in subsections (b) or (c).

-This section conforms to the UETA as adopted by the National Conference of Commissioners on Uniform State Laws in 1999, except as noted in the comments to subsection (b) (4) (6).
+(a) This section conforms to the UETA, except as noted in the comments to subsection (c).

-(b)(1) The drafting committee noted that wills and testamentary trusts have traditionally been executed with a higher degree of formality than other documents and that those formalities, such as requiring the signatures of sworn witnesses, should be retained.
+(b)(1) Wills and testamentary trusts have traditionally been executed with a higher degree of formality than other documents.
+Both the UETA and the Federal Act, as well as this act, adopt the position that those formalities, such as requiring the signatures of sworn witnesses, should be retained.
 While these matters may be accomplished electronically, the prevailing view is that many courts and practitioners are uncomfortable doing so at this time.
-The committee believes that the better approach is to exclude these items from the act initially, with the possibility of extending coverage to them in the future as individuals grow more comfortable with conducting their affairs electronically.

 In addition, as the commentary to the UETA observes: "This exclusion is largely salutary given the unilateral context in which such records are generally created and the unlikely use of such records in a transaction as defined in this Act...."